The Definitive Guide to Dental Insurance in Germany

 • High-quality tooth fillings

-• And even the expensive operations like implants, which €3000 or more (for just one)!
+• And even the expensive operations like implants, which €3000 or more (for just one).

+With prices starting at €10.90 monthly, it gives you the luxury of opting for comprehensive dental cover.
 The policy pays for itself with two yearly dental cleanings, which typically cost €120 each.

 Why would you need supplemental dental insurance?

-Public health insurance gives you minimal coverage when it comes to dentistry.
+Statutory health insurance gives you minimal coverage when it comes to dentistry.
 It’s limited to what the industry calls “standard care”:

 • Also called basic care or Regelversorgung in German.